NotMyMajor/MATLAB-Transcription-with-Python-and-Google/README.md

 12. Change the name of the bucket to the name of your Google Cloud Storage bucket.
 (Line 56 in the GoogleSpeech2TextPipeline.m file.) *Bucket names are unique identifiers, so make sure to use **just** the name of the bucket. **NOT** gs://your_bucket_name. **JUST** your_bucket_name.*

 Once all of that is complete, you should be ready to fire up MATLAB and run GoogleSpeech2TextPipeline.m.
 If you've set up everything correctly, it should work!

+I'm far from a professional programmer, so forgive me if this program has its bugs or issues.